tencent cloud

 Feedback

-The SPP (Simple Proxy Protocol Header, hereinafter referred to as SPP) protocol is a custom header format used by proxy servers to transmit real client IP and other related information to backend servers.
-It is used for logging, access control, CLB, fault troubleshooting, and other scenarios.
+The Simple Proxy Protocol (SPP for short below) is a custom protocol header format used for proxy servers to pass the real client IP and other related information to backend servers.
+It is applied in logging, access control, load balancing, troubleshooting, and other scenarios.
 The SPP header has a fixed length of 38 bytes, making it simpler compared to the Proxy Protocol V2.

-If your current backend business service is a UDP service and either already supports the SPP protocol or you prefer a simpler parsing method, you can use the SPP protocol to transmit the client real IP.
-EdgeOne's layer 4 proxy supports transmitting the real client IP to the business server based on the SPP protocol standard.
-You can parse this protocol at the server end to obtain the real client IP and port.
+If your current backend service is a UDP service and already supports the SPP or you prefer a simpler parsing method, you can use the SPP to pass the real client IP.
+EdgeOne L4 proxy supports passing the real client IP to the business server based on the SPP standard.
+You can parse this protocol on the server side to obtain the real client IP and port.

 Note:

-If the origin server does not return the SPP header, it will result in the EO Layer 4 proxy truncating the business data in the payload.
+If the origin server does not return the SPP header, it will cause the EdgeOne L4 proxy to truncate the business data in the payload.

 Directions

-1. Log in into the EdgeOne console, click on Site List in the left sidebar.
-Subsequently, within the Site List, select the Site you wish to configure.
+1. Log in into the EdgeOne console, click Site List in the left sidebar, and then click the site you want to configure in the site list.

-2. On the site detail page, click L4 Proxy.
+2. On the site details page, click L4 Proxy.

 4. Select the Layer 4 proxy rule that requires passing the real client IP and click Edit.

-5. Enter the corresponding business origin server address, origin server port, choose UDP for the forwarding protocol, select Simple Proxy Protocol for passing Client IP, and click Save.
+5. Enter the corresponding business origin server address and port, select UDP for the forwarding protocol, select Simple Proxy Protocol for passing the client IP, and then click Save.

-Step 2: Parse the SPP field on the origin server to obtain the real client IP
+Step 2: Parsing the SPP Field on the Origin Server to Obtain the Real Client IP

-You can refer to SPP Protocol Header Format and Sample Code to parse the SPP field on the origin server.
-When using the SPP protocol to transmit the real Client IP, the service packet data format obtained by the server is as follows:
+You can refer to SPP Header Format and Sample Code for parsing the SPP field on the origin server.
+When the SPP is used to pass the real client IP, the format of the service packet data obtained by the server is as follows:

-refer to the following sample code to parse the business data and obtain the real Client IP.
+You can refer to the following sample code for parsing the business data to obtain the real client IP.

 Go